 When determining the disclosable amount, ...
 A consistent policy should be applied.
-Where the LLP has an unconditional right to avoid paying an amount of remuneration or profit, the policy for determining the disclosable amount should be disclosed and should explain how current year unallocated profits and current year allocations of both current and prior year profits are treated.
+Where the LLP has an unconditional right to avoid delivering cash or other assets to members in respect of profits, the policy for determining the disclosable amount should be disclosed and should explain how current year undivided profits and current year divisions of both current and prior year profits are treated.